AlexandruDodita/AzureVoxel/documentation_guide.md

         *   Renders the currently loaded and active chunks using `world.render()`, passing the projection, view matrices, and camera object.
         *   Prints the current camera position and FPS to the console.
         *   Swaps the front and back buffers of the window (`window.swapBuffers()`) to display the rendered frame.
-    *   After the loop ends (window is closed), it prints a newline and returns 0, indicating successful execution.
+    *   After the loop ends (window is closed), calls `Block::CleanupBlockShader()` to delete the shared block shader program, then prints a newline and returns 0, indicating successful execution.

 ---